 Vehicle Scanning for a Computer Network on Wheels

-- Call the mobile guy with the van full of tools: With this option shops risk that the mobile scanning repairer may not have the right tool and skills and they may not even be available when you need them.
+- Call the mobile service with a van full of tools: With this option, shops risk that the mobile scanning repairer may not have the right tool and skills and that leaves the process subject to the service’s schedule.

-- In-house solution using a remote or CD service to connect to OEM tool: This option has a significant cost, and some procedures still require taking the car to the dealership.
+- Using a remote service to connect to OEM tool or software: This option has a significant cost and some procedures will still require taking the car to the dealership.